visit-dav/visit/src/doc/using_visit/SavingPrinting/Saving_movies.rst

 To create a movie template, you can open the Save movie wizard as you normally would.
 Instead of choosing New simple movie, choose New template movie.
-VisIt will load custom user interfaces pages for the chosen movie template.
+VisIt will load custom user interface pages for the chosen movie template.

 .. _savemovietemplate1: